KratosMultiphysics/Examples/contact_structural_mechanics/validation/double_arch/README.md

 The time step is *0.0005* seconds, while the total simulation time is *0.2* seconds.
 With an increment of the imposed displacement wual to *0.4t*.

 ## Results
 The problem stated above has been solved using an unstructured mesh of tetrahedron.
-The resulting defomation can be seen in the following image.
+The resulting deformation can be seen in the following image.

 <p align="center">
   <img src="data/result.gif" alt="Solution" style="width: 600px;"/>